connorimes/heartbeats-simple-jni/README.md

 # Heartbeats-Simple Java Bindings

-This project provides Java bindings and thin wrappers around the `heartbeats-simple` libraries.
+This project provides Java bindings and thin wrappers around `heartbeats-simple`.

 ## Dependencies

 The `heartbeats-simple` libraries and headers should be installed to the system.

-The latest `heartbeats-simple` C libraries can be found at [https://github.com/libheartbeats/heartbeats-simple](https://github.com/libheartbeats/heartbeats-simple).
+The latest `heartbeats-simple` source can be found at [https://github.com/libheartbeats/heartbeats-simple](https://github.com/libheartbeats/heartbeats-simple).

 ## Building